Skip to main content

 Mushrooms in a bouquet?!
 Yuk!

-Pick all the flowers and leave the mushrooms in the field.
+Pick all the flowers but leave the mushrooms in the field.

 Goals